lumail/lumail/README.md

 changes is the status-panel which can display persistent output, under the control of Lua, and the addition of new display-modes.

+It should be noted that all of the display-modes are created/maintained by Lua code, which means it is possible to create very flexible and customized output.

 Because this is a modal-application you're always in one of a fixed number of modes:

 * `maildir`-mode